Creating a Game

 - I used Node.js for the web site and to interact with the Ethereum network via Web3.js.

 - I used the PubNub real-time messaging network for the server broadcasts that execute the game mechanics, which include interlocking the video players for real-time synchronized playback and notifying the players of the game results in a push notification manner.

 - I used the indispensable Open Zeppelin smart contract library as the foundation for the smart contract that backs the game.
-In my case, the Open Zeppelin ERC721 contract.

 Challenges I ran into